skills/hello-github-actions/.github/steps/3-step.md

          PR_URL: ${{ github.event.pull_request.html_url }}
    ```

-1. Commit your changes directly to your branch.
+1. Commit your changes directly to `welcome-workflow` branch.
 1. As you commit your changes Mona will prepare the next step in this exercise!

 <details>
 <summary>Having trouble? 🤷</summary><br/>

-- Make sure the `steps` section is under the `build` job and properly indented.
+- Make sure the `steps` section is under the `welcome` job and properly indented.
 - Ensure you have the correct environment variables set.

 </details>